-1. any liquid which, when in contact with living tissue, will cause destruction irreversible alteration of such tissue by chemical action; or 2. any material exhibiting the characteristics of corrosivity in accordance with Title 22, California Code of Regulations §66261.22.

-"Fire code official" shall mean the Fire Marshal is the designated authority charged with the administration and enforcement of this code.
+1. any liquid which, when in contact with living tissue, will cause destruction or irreversible alteration of such tissue by chemical action; or 2. any liquid having a pH of 2 or less or 12.5 or more; or 3. any liquid classified as corrosive by the U.S. Department of Transportation; or 4. any material exhibiting the characteristics of corrosivity in accordance with Title 22, California Code of Regulations §66261.22.
+Fire code official.
+The Fire Marshal is the designated authority charged with the administration and enforcement of this code.

-"Secondary containment" shall mean that level of containment that is external to and separate from primary containment and is capable of safely and securely containing the material, without discharge, for a period of time reasonably necessary to ensure detection and remedy of the primary containment failure.
+// // Secondary containment.
+The level of containment that is external to and separate from primary containment and is capable of safely and securely containing the material, without discharge, for a period of time reasonably necessary to ensure detection and remedy of the primary containment failure.